Harmankhurana/Harmankhurana/README.md

 - 👋 Hi, I’m @Harmankhurana
 - 👀 I’m interested in ...
-Codeing and Gaming
+Coding and Gaming
 - 🌱 I’m currently learning ...
 Full stack Web development and Data structures and Algorithm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email- work.harmankhurana@gmail.com